mne-tools/mne-python/doc/source/contributing.rst

 * mne-python adheres to the same docstring formatting as seen on `numpy style`_.
   New public functions should have all variables defined.
+The test suite has some functionality that checks docstrings, but docstrings should still be checked for clarity, uniformity, and completeness.

 * New functionality should be covered by appropriate tests, e.g. a method in ``mne/evoked.py`` should have a corresponding test in